 Results of Under-eye fillers

 We took the before and after pictures two weeks apart.
 And there is a significant improvement in the appearance of the tear trough area.
-Most importantly, the color is not as dark as before.
+Most importantly, the colour is not as dark as before.
 The patient reported no bruising with transit swelling for 48 hours.